Petronel (horse): 1882: five-year-old season

 In June 1882 Petronel made his second attempt to win the Ascot Gold Cup.
 He raced in second place for most of the way but was unable to make any progress in the straight and came home last of the three runners behind Foxhall and Faugh-A-Ballagh.
 On the following afternoon he stated a 100/1 outsider for the three-mile Alexandra Plate and ran third behind Fiddler and Foxhall.
 He barely completed the course, finishing "very distressed" in a "slow canter".
 Despite his poor performances at Ascot he returned to winning form three weeks later when he took the £200 Queen's Plate at Newcastle Racecourse.
 By this time he had developed respiratory problems, being described as a "roarer" but he was able to win the Queen's Plate at Stockbridge for the second time.
 At Brighton Racecourse on 1 August he finished third to Fenelon and Isabel in the Brighton Cup over two miles, conceding 42 pounds and 25 pounds to the winner and runner-up respectively.

 At some point before the autumn of 1882, Petronel appears to have enabled the Duke of Beaufort to gain possession of "The Whip", an unusual challenge trophy said to be fashioned from the tail-hairs of Eclipse and open only to horses owned by members of the Jockey Club.
 It is unclear if Petronel won the trophy in a match race or by forfeit.

 1883: six-year-old season

 At Manchester on 16 May 1883, Petronel ran unplaced as a 20/1 outsider in the Manchester Cup over one and three quarter miles.
 On 22 October he finished unplaced behind Bendigo in the Cambridgeshire.

 Stud record

 At the end of his racing career Petronel was retired to become a breeding stallion at the Duke of Beaufort's stud at Badminton House.
 The most successful of his offspring were Ragimunde (won Cesarewitch and Great Metropolitan Handicap) and Son of a Gun (won Newmarket Derby, second in Sussex Stakes and Chester Cup).
 He also sired two important broodmares: Miss Gunning (IRE) whose descendants have included American Flag, Nashua, King of Kings and Dance Partner; and Parting Shot, a half-bred mare whose descendants have included Quashed, Sonic Lady, Attraction and Jet Setting.
 Petronel died on 3 July 1897 at Badminton House.

 Pedigree

+Petronel is inbred 4D x 5D to the stallion Sultan, meaning that he appears fourth generation and fifth generation (via Palmyra) on the dam side of his pedigree.